AU Launch

 – de-risk further investments in a startup case from investors or grant providers.

-We have three application tiers with increasing requirements and evaluation criteria:
+We have four application tiers with increasing requirements and evaluation criteria:

 • DKK 1 – 50,000